The Definitive Guide to Outsourced NOC Support Services (2024)

 Especially among enterprises and communication service providers, the NOC has to be able to receive and process alarm or event information from multiple sources and present it in a single, consolidated view for staff to act on—a “single pane of glass.”

-Without integration between these tools and platforms, NOC personnel are faced with tracking and managing multiple screens for event information; manually collecting information from multiple sources for the purposes of documentation, notification, and escalation; and then attempting to manage workflow toward service restoration.
+Without integration between these tools and platforms, NOC personnel are faced with tracking and managing multiple screens for event information; manually collecting information from multiple sources for the purposes of documentation, notification, and escalation; and then attempting to manage workflows toward service restoration.
 This makes it nearly impossible to monitor and report on SLA metrics, let alone optimize performance.
 The results inevitably include operational inefficiencies, missed SLAs, and undue stress on staff.

 Challenge #8: Persistent operational problems due to out-of-date documentation and runbooks